MuhammadA-C/wgu-c482/README.md

 # WGU-C482-Project

+---

+University: Western Governors University (WGU)
-WGU Bachelor of Science in Software Development
+Degree: Bachelor of Science in Software Development
 Class: C482 Software 1
+Date: 05/05/2023

+---

+# Overview

+---
 Tools: Java and JavaFX

-Date: 05/05/2023

 The project for C482 Software 1 was to create an Inventory Management Application using Java and JavaFX + Scene Builder for the GUI.
 Overview of the applications functionality:
 - The user can create Part and Product objects